shakyaprasen/personal-blog/src/content/blog/run-mysql-on-kubernetes.md

 ## Mysql Deployment

 First things first, for running our own MySQL instance we need to create a deployment.
-A deployment in Kubernetes is just a configuration where the desired state for a pod or ReplicaSet can.
+A deployment in Kubernetes is just a configuration to express the desired state for a Pod or ReplicaSet.

-So, our deployment config *mysql/deployment.yaml* should looked something like
+So, our deployment config *mysql/deployment.yaml* should look something like
 this:

 ```yaml
 apiVersion: apps/v1